Skip to my Shoppe

 • scissors to cut the plastic

+Here is the shrinky dink instruction you need!
 Cut a shape out of the plastic (plastic shrinks about 1/3 of the original size).
-Our 2" circle became about 3/4" when shrunk.
+Our 2″ circle became about 3/4″ when shrunk.

-Color one side of the shape with permanent marker.
-The color becomes more intense once shrunk.
-If you are wanting to attach your shape to something don't forget to punch a hole before placing in the oven.
+Color one side of the shape with a permanent marker.
+The color becomes more intense once it shrinks.
+If you are wanting to attach your shape to something don’t forget to punch a hole before placing in the oven.

 Place the plastic on a thin cookie sheet (not the insulated type) covered with parchment paper or aluminum foil.
 Bake plastic at 350 degrees for 2- 3 minutes.
 Each oven is different so watch closely.
 You will see the plastic curl up and then it will flatten back out.
 It does give off some fumes so we left a window open for ventilation!